jsjoeio/100-days-twilio-twitter/logs.md

 Tonight I started learning about @graphql on the "How to GraphQL" website.
 Definitely recommend checking out 👍🏼

 Hoping I can implement GraphQL in a project soon! 😁
+### Day 24: 7/14/2018
+Today I went through the first two days of a @figmadesign tutorial by @trydesignlab - remembering how much I love Figma and want to use it to get better at UI design 😍